Experience Navajo culture through dinner, dance, music and storytelling

 Dinner, show, soft drink

-Full refund with 24 hours notice of cancellation.
+Free cancellation with at least 24 hours' notice.
+No-shows are charged the full price.
 Full refund if the operator cancels due to weather or other unforeseen circumstances.
-If fewer than 20 people have booked a show, they may contact you up to 3 hours before the show to rebook or cancel for a full refund.
-No-shows are charged full price.
+If fewer than 20 people book, the show may be canceled up to 3 hours before start for a full refund.

 Plan on Arizona Time.
 Arizona does not observe daylight saving time, and nearby areas like Utah and the Navajo Nation can be 1 hour ahead from spring through fall, so your phone may switch to the wrong time depending on signal.